sagheerahmadGmit/GraphTheory/README.md

 Infix: b**  String: abbbbb  Match:  False
 Infix: b**  String: abccd  Match:  False

-True meaning the expression does match and false meaning that the expression does nor match.
+True meaning the expression does match and false meaning that the expression does not match.

 How to run this program
 ------------------------------------------------------------------------------------------------------------------